Environmental Management System Water Criticality

 Further information on Northern Star’s tailings facilities are available here Northern Star FY23 Tailings Disclosure Report.

 Tailings Production and Recycling (T)

-Further information on our tailings metrics are available in our Performance Data Tables – 2021.
+Further information on tailings management are available in our Annual Sustainability Reports and Performance Data Tables.

 Northern Star monitors and manages key air quality metrics across our operations and local communities located adjacent to our operations.
 Air quality is typically influenced by industrial emissions, cars, planes, household emissions including wood fired heaters, bushfires and controlled burn offs, dust from unsealed roads and construction development, degraded lands and many other sources.

-Air quality results are reported to the Australian and United States Governments via several mechanisms:
+Air quality results are reported to the Australian and United States Governments via:

-Further information on our air emissions metrics are available in our Performance Data Tables – 2021.
+Further information on air quality management and metrics at Northern Star are available in our Annual Sustainability Reports and Performance Data Tables.

 Northern Star has an internal system for recording environmental incidents, including documenting incident details and corrective actions to be undertaken.
 The system enables automatic reminders to be sent to personnel responsible for implementing the corrective actions.

 Northern Star’s reporting standards require all incidents to be reported, whether they cause actual harm to the environment or not.
 In this way, we are able to identify trends that could point to a potential for larger incidents.
 Where trends appear in our data, actions are taken to explore more closely what is leading to these.

 Once causes have been identified, relevant environmental personnel are involved in developing an appropriate response.
 These could include increased inspections, additional training, particular awareness campaigns or specific actions aimed at remedying specific issues such as updating old equipment, for example.